 Point & Figure Overview of SPX

 Long-term trend: The bull market which started in 03/09 shows no sign of having run its course.
 A rough count taken on the long-term Point & Figure chart gives us a potential target to as high as 4080.
+P&F does not predict time, only price. (no change)

-Market Analysis (All charts are courtesy of QChart)
+Market Analysis (Charts courtesy of QChart)

 SPX-IWM weekly charts